-This report documents the National Information Assurance Partnership (NIAP) assessment of the evaluation of the Venafi Trust Protection Platform Target of Evaluation (TOE).
+This report documents the National Information Assurance Partnership (NIAP) assessment of the evaluation of the Red Hat Enterprise Linux 7.6 Series Target of Evaluation (TOE).
 It presents the evaluation results, their justifications, and the conformance results.
 This VR is not an endorsement of the TOE by any agency of the U.S. Government and no warranty of the TOE is either expressed or implied.
 This VR applies only to the specific version and configuration of the product as evaluated and documented in the ST.

-The evaluation was completed by Acumen Security in December 2015.
+The evaluation was completed by Acumen Security in June 2020.
 The information in this report is largely derived from the Evaluation Technical Report (ETR) and associated test report, all written by Acumen Security.
-The evaluation determined that the product is both Common Criteria Part 2 Extended and Part 3 Conformant, and meets the assurance requirements defined in the U.S. Government Protection Profile for Security Requirements for Application Software and the Extended Package for Secure Shell.
+The evaluation determined that the product is both Common Criteria Part 2 Extended and Part 3 Extended, and meets the assurance requirements defined in the U.S. Government Protection Profile for Security Requirements for Protection Profile for General Purpose Operating Systems, Version 4.2.1 [GPOSPP] and Extended Package for Secure Shell (SSH), Version 1.0 [SSHEP].

-The Target of Evaluation (TOE) identified in this Validation Report has been evaluated at a NIAP approved Common Criteria Testing Laboratory using the Common Methodology for IT Security Evaluation (Version 3.1, Rev. 4) for conformance to the Common Criteria for IT Security Evaluation (Version 3.1, Rev. 4), as interpreted by the Assurance Activities contained in the Protection Profile for Application Software v1.2 and the Extended Package for Secure Shell v1.0.
+The Target of Evaluation (TOE) identified in this Validation Report has been evaluated at a NIAP approved Common Criteria Testing Laboratory using the Common Methodology for IT Security Evaluation (Version 3.1, Rev. 5) for conformance to the Common Criteria for IT Security Evaluation (Version 3.1, Rev. 5), as interpreted by the Assurance Activities contained in the GPOSPP 4.2.1 & SSHEP 1.0.
 This Validation Report applies only to the specific version of the TOE as evaluated.
 The evaluation has been conducted in accordance with the provisions of the NIAP Common Criteria Evaluation and Validation Scheme and the conclusions of the testing laboratory in the evaluation technical report are consistent with the evidence provided.